Downsizing in Boise? Here's How to Store Your Stuff

 Some people need climate-controlled units to ensure antiques, fabrics, and other temperature-sensitive items don't age faster, but climate-controlled units aren't always required.
 If you aren't sure if you need a climate-controlled unit, call us!
 Or check out our page on climate-controlled units for more information to help you decide.

 Do I need a storage unit that's at a secure facility?

 The chances are high that you want security at your unit.
 Most people store valuable items in storage facilities, and it's essential to make sure those are protected 24/7.
 It also provides an extra sense of security if you need to pick up items after sunset.
-In California, the sun always sets around the same time, so that's not necessarily a concern.
 During Idaho winters, you could be picking up items in the dark any time after 5 pm.

 Is it important to choose a storage facility that’s close to my house?